-We can consider a clothing company who has a range of products.
-Now, the company wants to venture into online space for selling their fashion labels.
+A clothing company wants to venture into the online space for selling their fashion labels.
 They might start with multiple categories and have a look at the various trends using digital analytics.

-Digital analytics can help them to get answers to some strategic questions which can help them to analyze their marketing strategies.
+Digital analytics can help them get answers to some strategic questions, helping them analyze their marketing strategies.

 Some Of The Questions Which Digital Analytics Platform Can Answer Are: